plexus/chestnut/src/leiningen/new/chestnut/README.md

 ### Lighttable

 Lighttable provides a tighter integration for live coding with an inline browser-tab.
-Rather than evaluating cljs on the command line with weasel repl, evaluate code and preview pages inside Lighttable.
+Rather than evaluating cljs on the command line with the Figwheel REPL, you can evaluate code and preview pages inside Lighttable.

 Steps: After running `(run)`, open a browser tab in Lighttable.
 Open a cljs file from within a project, go to the end of an s-expression and hit Cmd-ENT.